environmental-bioinformatics-master/HW2_Pro_Sequence/README.md

 HERE
 ```

-If you used the GUI save a copy of the heatmap in your `results` folder.
+If you used the GUI save a copy of the heatmap in your `results/` folder.

 **Are fastani's estimated ANI values the same or different than those output by sourmash?
 Why?
 Look at the values for Pro vs your other bacterial genomes.**

 > ANSWER HERE

 **BONUS** Create a scatter plot of sourmash pairwise ANI values compared to ANI values returned by the tool that you chose.
+Upload the scatter plot and the code you used to generate it to the `results/`

 ## Part C. Comparing functional potential across genomes